 Courses appropriate for prospective majors

-Caution: Students who are thinking about or planning to major in economics should begin the major sequence in their first or sophomore years.
-The economics major is a four-year program and students who enter the program late will find it difficult to complete the major in time to graduate.
+Caution: Students who are planning to major in economics should take the introductory and quantitative requirements in their first or sophomore years.
+The economics major is a four-year program and students who enter the program late may find it difficult to complete the major in time to graduate.

 For course descriptions and requirements for the major, refer to the Academic Bulletin: Economics.

 A number of Economics courses fulfil the Writing in the Discipline (WID) or Sustainability requirements.